Policies & Procedures

 The staff from Student Life-Disability Services (SL-DS) of Central Ohio Technical College (COTC) and The Ohio State University at Newark wishes to acknowledge the many printed resources that have been published by AHEAD and others, that have enabled us to compile this document; among them, Handbook on Supported Education, by Karen Unger, Title by Title by Jane Jarrow, Policy Statement of Attention Deficit/ Hyperactivity Disorder in Adolescents and Adults, published by Educational Testing Service, and Guidelines for Documentation of a Learning Disability in Adolescents and Adults, published by AHEAD.

-The mission of Student Life-Disability Services of Central Ohio Technical College and The Ohio State University at Newark is to provide quality services to all students qualified under Section 504 of The Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990, in order that students with disabilities may fully participate in all educational experiences offered.
+The mission of Student Life-Disability Services (SL-DS) of Central Ohio Technical College and The Ohio State University at Newark is to provide quality services to all students qualified under Section 504 of The Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990, in order that students with disabilities may fully participate in all educational experiences offered.

 At Central Ohio Technical College and The Ohio State University at Newark , we believe that all qualified students should have equal access to higher education and college.
 Student Life-Disability Services determines eligibility and negotiates reasonable accommodations and support services for otherwise qualified Newark campus students with disabilities, in a manner which provides confidentiality for the student and maintains academic integrity in the programs of the institutions.